Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/ITypeFactory.md

 #### Exceptions

 **T:System.ArgumentNullException**
-The typeToConstruct is ```null```.
+The typeToConstruct is`null`.

 ### CreateInstanceWithParametersAndAutoCompletion(Type typeToConstruct, object[] parameters)

-Creates an instance of the specified type using the specified parameters as injection values.

-    This method will also auto-complete any additional dependencies that can be resolved from the [IServiceLocator](#).
+Creates an instance of the specified type using the specified parameters as injection values.This method will also auto-complete any additional dependencies that can be resolved from the [IServiceLocator](#).

 #### Parameters